amisha-98/Weather_Alert_System/README.md

-#🌩️ Weather Alert Application
+#Weather Alert Application
-This Weather Alert App is a Spring Boot-based web application that fetches and monitors live weather data using the OpenWeatherMap API and sends real-time SMS and email alerts when severe weather conditions are detected at the user’s current location.
+🌩️ This Weather Alert App is a Spring Boot-based web application that fetches and monitors live weather data using the OpenWeatherMap API and sends real-time SMS and email alerts when severe weather conditions are detected at the user’s current location.

 🔥 Features
 🌍 Automatically detects the user's live location using the browser